doctorfree/RoonCommandLine/README.md

     $ git clone ssh://gitlab.com/doctorfree/Scripts.git
     $ cd Scripts/Roon
     $ ./install.sh

+	# Edit the Python Roon API command line configuration file
+	$ vi $HOME/Roon/roon_api.ini

+	# At a minimum you will need to set RoonCoreIP to your Roon Core IP address
+	# If you do not know your Roon Core IP, run the discovery script
+	$ $HOME/bin/get_core_ip
+	# Authorize the extension when prompted
+	# In a Roon Remote client window click "Settings" -> "Extensions" -> "Enable"

-    # copy the "roon" script to all systems you wish to act as Roon command line
+    # Copy the "roon" script to all systems on which you wish to use
+	# the Python Roon API command line tools, every system you want to
+	# enable as a command line Roon remote.
+Each system must be able to
+	# access the Python Roon API installed system via SSH

 Some of the commands require a patch to the Python Roon API to be applied.
 I wrote this patch to enable searching and retrieving lists of various